JuliaGolban/goit-react-hw-04-feedback/README.en.md

 # Admission criteria

-- The `goit-react-hw-02-feedback`.
+- The `The goit-react-hw-04-feedback`.
 - When submitting homework, there are two links: to the source files and the working pages of each assignment on `GitHub Pages`.
 - There are no errors or warnings in the console when you run the code for the assignment.
-- There is a separate file for each component in the `src/components` folder.
+- For each component has a separate folder with a React-component file and styles.
 - The `propTypes` are described for the components.
-Everything that a component expects in the form of props is passed to it when it is called.
-- JS code is clean and clear, using `Prettier`.
+- Component names are clear, descriptive.

-- Styling is done by `CSS modules` or `Styled Components`.
+**_Refactor the "Feedback Widget" task code from the second module using React-hooks._**

-## 1 - Feedback Widget.
+## Previous task - Feedback Widget.

 Like most companies, Expresso Cafe collects reviews from its customers.
 Your task is to create an application to collect statistics.
 There are only three